opf/openproject/docs/glossary/README.md

 ### Project identifier

-The project identifier is defined as the unique name used to identify projects.
+The project identifier is defined as the unique name used to identify and reference projects in the application as well as in the address bar of your browser.
 Project identifiers can be changed in the [project settings](#project-settings).

 <div id="project-navigation"></div>